samgreenhill/TorGhost/README.md

 ## Issue with this project

-As this TorGhost pings to https://check.torproject.org to confirm Tor connectivity, any adversary (like your government or your ISP) who is targeting you can figure out that you are using this version of TorGhost just by monitoring whether you are contacting https://check.torproject.org or not.
+As this TorGhost pings https://check.torproject.org to confirm Tor connectivity, any adversary (like the government or your ISP) can figure out that you are using this version of TorGhost just by monitoring your traffic to https://check.torproject.org domain.
 So, if your goal is to stay completely anonymous, then TorGhost is not for you.
-Also, it takes a lot more than just a simple script like TorGhost to make yourself anonymous on the internet.
+Also, it takes a lot more than just a simple script to make yourself anonymous on the internet.

 ## Donate to Tor!